 Title II “Report Card”

 An amendment to Title II, Higher Education Act (HEA), passed by Congress in 1998, requires that states and institutions with teacher-preparation programs annually report to the public the pass rates of program completers on assessments required by the state for teacher certification and other program information.
-For secondary certification, Maine requires Praxis I tests in reading, writing, and mathematics, and Praxis II tests in the given discipline.
-The Bates program requires successful completion of the Praxis I tests.
-100% of Bates program completers in 2010 who took the examination earned passing scores required by Maine certification.
-Five students were enrolled in the program as seniors in 2009-2010, four of whom were program completers.
+For secondary certification, Maine requires CORE (formerly Praxis I) tests in reading, writing, and mathematics, and Praxis II tests in the given discipline.
+The Bates program requires successful completion of the CORE tests.
+100% of Bates program completers in the past year who took the examination earned passing scores required by Maine certification.
+Each year, we typically have between 2 and 12 teacher ed candidates.
 The current requirement for clinical experience in the program is 450 hours.
 Further information about the program’s annual report is available from the Director of Teacher Education.